thards89/thards89/README.md

 <p align="center"><b> ABOUT ME  :raising_hand: </b></p>

 <p align="center">Hello, I am Thais. <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="20px"/><br>
-I am from Sao Paulo, Brazil and I lived the last 4 years in The Netherlands and now I`ve just moved to Dublin in Ireland :house: <br>
+I am from Sao Paulo, Brazil and I lived the past 4 years in The Netherlands and now I`ve recently moved to Dublin in Ireland :house: <br>
 I am a Jr. Full Stack Developer and I love to learn and study new technologies.:pencil: <br>
 I am a student of a Bachelour course on Software Engineering.<br>
 I also love to code and to develop projects that will improve peoples life.:hearts: </p>